 Life can only get better than what has been before, Francine added.

 I got what she meant.
-As I often say “sheer years on the planet” means you have less fear and care about less stupid stuff.
+As I often say “sheer years on the planet” means you have less fear and you care far less about stupid stuff.
 This stupid stuff doesn’t have to get in the way so much.
 And so you can give more.

 And, yes, life only gets better.
 And I think love gets better, too.